MicrosoftDocs/visualstudio-docs/docs/designers/export-textures.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-This article describes how to use the Image Content Pipeline to export textures, such as those that contain [mipmaps](#export-a-texture-that-contains-mipmaps), that have [premultiplied alpha](#how-to-export-a-texture-that-has-premultiplied-alpha), and even those that can be used with [Direct2D or JavaScript apps](#how-to-export-a-texture-for-use-with-direct2d-or-javascript-apps).
+This article describes how to use the Image Content Pipeline to export textures, such as those that contain [mipmaps](#export-mipmaps), or [premultiplied alpha](#export-a-texture-that-has-premultiplied-alpha), or even those that can be used with [Direct2D or JavaScript apps](#export-a-texture-for-use-with-direct2d-or-javascript-apps).

 ## Export a texture that contains mipmaps